 Shredded chicken from the poached chicken in the above recipe

-1. Place the chicken (make sure to remove giblets beforehand if they are in the cavity) in a large stock pot.
-Add the garlic, celery, carrots, onion, fresh parsley, dill, coriander seed, salt, peppercorns, cloves and bay leaves.
+1. Place the chicken (when using a whole chicken, make sure to remove giblets beforehand if they are in the cavity) in a large stock pot.
+Add the garlic, celery, carrots, onion, fresh parsley, dill, coriander seed, salt, peppercorns, and bay leaves into a large 11-quart stock pot.

-2. Add 24 cups of water (or enough to cover the chicken by about 1 inch), bring to a simmer over medium-high heat, then reduce heat to low.
-Simmer for 4 hours, skimming off the scum as it surfaces in the broth.
+2. Add enough to the pot to reach the 10-quart mark in the pot, bring to a simmer over medium-high heat, then reduce heat to low.
+Simmer for 4 hours, skimming off the foam as it surfaces in the broth.
+Taste the broth and season with additional salt, as needed.

-3. Place a layer of cheesecloth over a colander.
-Strain the chicken broth through the colander into a large bowl.
+3. Strain the chicken broth through a colander into a large bowl.
 Remove the chicken to a separate bowl and discard the remaining solids.
 Cover and refrigerate the broth for at least 2-3 hours or overnight.

 4. Separate the chicken meat from the bones by hand and place the meat into a container.
 Refrigerate until ready to use.

-7. Fill a medium stock pot with water and add 2 tsp. of salt.
-Bring to a boil, then reduce heat to a simmer.
+COOKING THE MATZO BALLS: Add 4 quarts of chicken stock to a pot; bring to a boil, then reduce heat to a simmer.
 Take the matzo meal mixture out of the frig.
-Wet your hands and shape about 6-7 balls out of the matzo mixture.
+Wet your hands and, using an ice cream scoop as a measure, shape about 9-10 balls out of the matzo mixture.
 Place on a plate or baking sheet.
-Drop the matzo balls gently into the simmering water.
+Drop the matzo balls gently into the simmering stock.
 Let simmer for about 1 hour or until tender.
 The matzo balls will have doubled in size by now.

 5 lb. whole chicken.

-Chicken, carrots, celery, onion, garlic, bay leaves, parsley, peppercorns, and cloves.
+Chicken, carrots, celery, onion, garlic, bay leaves, parsley, coriander, peppercorns.

 Shredded chicken.

 Refrigerate the stock covered for 2-3 hours or overnight.
 The chicken fat will congeal on the surface.
-Skim off and discard all but 2 tbsp.
-This is the "Schmalz" or rendered chicken fat that gives these matzo balls their great flavor.
+Skim off and reserve.
+This is the "Schmaltz" or rendered chicken fat that gives these matzo balls their great flavor.

 "Schmalz" or rendered chicken fat.